rustasync/team/async-book/src/execution/executor.md

 # Applied: Build an Executor

+`Future`s are lazy and must be actively driven to completion in order to do anything.
+A common way to drive a future to completion is to `await!` it inside an `async` function, but that just pushes the problem one level up: who will run the futures returned from the top-level `async` functions?
+The answer is that we need a `Future` executor.

+`Future` executors take a set of top-level `Future`s and run them to completion by calling `poll` whenever the `Future` can make progress.
+Typically, an executor will `poll` a future once to start off.
+When `Future`s indicate that they are ready to make progress by calling `wake()`, they are placed back onto a queue and `poll` is called again, repeating until the `Future` has completed.

+In this section, we'll write our own simple executor capable of running a large number of top-level futures to completion concurrently.

 For this one, we're going to have to include the `futures` crate in order to get the `FutureObj` type, which is a dynamically-dispatched `Future`, similar to `Box<dyn Future<Output = T>>`. `Cargo.toml` should look something like this: